onetep-devel/tutorials/source/T12_pentacene_embedding.rst

 You can now use these three results to compute the hydrogenation energy with an active region of this size.
-..
-   You should get a result of around ???????

 Larger active regions
 ~~~~~~~~~~~~~~~~~~~~~